-Includes: Experiential Learning Activity Also listed as DIGH 3812.
+Also listed as DIGH 3812.

 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
-Lectures three hours a week.

 Problems in Global and Transnational Histories

 Historical encounters across geographical regions and ways in which historians studied them.
 Categories of "national," "international," "transnational," "world," and "global" history will be evaluated.
 Themes include: imperialism, postcolonialism, the environment, migration, trade, religion, the body, war, culture, disease.
 (Field d or e).